-Professor, Division of General Internal Medicine, Department of Medicine, Faculty of Medicine, UBC
+Professor and Head, Division of General Internal Medicine, Department of Medicine, Faculty of Medicine, UBC

 Associate Member, School of Population and Public Health, UBC